abmaxi/metacraftersAssignment/ethProofBeginner/READme.md

 ## About MAXILAKH.SOL
- you can mint and burn token
- but you cant burn more than you have
+ you can mint and burn maxilakh tokens but you cant burn more than you have

 # To Begin